hmlendea/gfn-electron/README.md

 # Building from source

 ## Requirements

-You will need to install [npm](https://www.npmjs.com/), the Node.js package manager.
+* You will need to install [npm](https://www.npmjs.com/), the Node.js package manager.
 On most distributions, the package is simply called `npm`.
+* [nvm](https://github.com/nvm-sh/nvm) (node version manager) is also required to ensure using the correct node version.

 ## Cloning the source code